 WASTEWATER TREATMENT.
-The Company's wastewater treatment operations involve processing hazardous wastes through the use of physical and chemical treatment methods.
+The Company's wastewater treatment operations involve processing hazardous wastes and non-hazardous wastes through the use of physical and chemical treatment methods.
 The solid waste materials produced by these wastewater processing operations are then disposed of off-site at facilities owned and operated by unrelated businesses, while the treated effluent is discharged to the local sewer system under permit.